tylerhuntington222/Docket-app/README.md

 # docket
 A lightweight task management app built with Flask.
-A hosted version of the app can be found [here](http://localhost:5000/).
-Source code developed with guidance from Fletcher Heisler, Michael Herman and Jeremy Johnson' [RealPython course](http://realpython.com).
+The app is currently not hosted and can only be run locally by cloning this repository and executing `run.py`.
+Source code developed with guidance from Fletcher Heisler, Michael Herman and Jeremy Johnson's [RealPython course](http://realpython.com).